robustUTEP/arch1-project2/demos/5-led-fn-modular/README.md

 This modularization is commonly used to make it easier to understand programs.

-This modularization also can bloat the code, which can make programs more difficult to understand.
+This modularization also can bloat the code, which, ironically, can make short programs more difficult to understand.